kalviumcommunity/S53_Shubham_Kumar_Chaurasia_Fusion_Drink/Readme.md

 I am excited to present an innovative idea that has a chance to completely transform your consume drinks and cocktails.
 I like to introduce a you to Fusion drink, a platform which may change your way to enjoy drinks.

 Finding the perfect cocktail can often be difficult.
-Weather it's for a party or a casual evening at home.
+Whether it's for a party or a casual evening at home.
 It feels like searching for needle in a haystack.
 Fusion Drink is to change that narrative.

 ## About

 It's a destination where you find all types of drinks also Mocktails (for non-alcoholic person).
-We have a collection of all types of Cocktail from Acient to Modern.
-We also think the cooperation and community have greate power.
-So, experience bartini person also share their own recipe/tricks for new bartini guys.
+We have a collection of all types of Cocktail from Ancient to Modern.
+We also think the cooperation and community have great power.
+So, experience bartending person also share their own recipe/tricks for new bartini guys.

 ## 10-Day roadmap
 To bring Fusion Drink, we have illustrated a 10-day roadmap: